goodwright/nextflow.py/README.rst

         print("Processing intermediate execution")

-By default, an ``Execution`` will be returned every second, but you can adjust this as required with the ``sleep`` paramater.
+By default, an ``Execution`` will be returned every second, but you can adjust this as required with the ``sleep`` parameter.
 This is useful if you want to get information about the progress of the pipeline execution as it proceeds.

 Executions